Jharneshwar001/AI-Content-Creator/README.md

-# AI-Content-Creator
+# ContentCrew AI
-The AI Content Creator utilizes two key agents: the Senior Research Analyst, who conducts thorough research and ensures content credibility, and the Content Writer, who crafts engaging blog posts tailored to the audience.
-Coupled with the SerperDevTool for real-time web searches, this combination enhances research quality, streamlines workflow, and ensures that content remains relevant and engaging, ultimately saving time and improving reader retention.
+ContentCrew AI automates content creation using CrewAI and SerperDevTool, employing autonomous agents for web research, analysis, and engaging blog post generation.
+The tool leverages LLMs (like gpt-4) and allows users to customize agent roles and content focus.
+Streamlit (if used) provides an intuitive interface, ensuring accurate, properly cited output.